Customised meeting points for your key topics

 Drinking water is our most valuable foodstuff – and its quality must meet the highest standards in every environment.
 But how do we ensure a safe water supply in buildings?
 What requirements apply to materials and products that come into contact with drinking water?
 And what solutions are there for public and medical facilities?

-This is precisely where the associations figawa, BTGA and ZVSHK come in with the special area ‘Public, Care Sector Bathrooms & Clean Water’.
-The focus is on hygienic drinking water supply, safe materials and products, as well as sustainable, easy-care bathroom concepts for hospitals and care facilities.
+This is precisely where the associations figawa, BTGA and ZVSHK came in with the special area ‘Public, Care Sector Bathrooms & Clean Water’.
+The focus was on hygienic drinking water supply, safe materials and products, as well as sustainable, easy-care bathroom concepts for hospitals and care facilities

 Expertise & best practices – a programme with added value

-The special area in Hall 3.0 offers a varied programme of lectures and discussions with valuable ideas for planners, installers, operators and decision-makers in the industry.
-Each day of the fair is dedicated to a central theme:
+The special area offered a varied programme of lectures and discussions with valuable ideas for planners, installers, operators and decision-makers in the industry.
+Each day of the fair was dedicated to a central theme:

 Experience expertise up close

-In addition to specialist lectures, we offer panel discussions with industry experts, demonstrations of innovative products and guided tours of the trade fair, which provide an overview of future-oriented solutions from leading manufacturers.
-Supported by figawa, BTGA, ZVSHK, DGfdB and other industry partners, you will gain in-depth insights into the latest developments and proven practical approaches.
-Take the opportunity to make valuable contacts, exchange ideas with experts and actively shape the future of hygienic drinking water supply and sanitation solutions.
+In addition to specialist lectures, panel discussions with industry experts, demonstrations of innovative products and guided tours of the trade fair were offered, which provided an overview of future-oriented solutions from leading manufacturers.
+Visitors were able to gain in-depth insights into the latest developments and proven practical approaches – all supported by figawa, BTGA, ZVSHK, DGfdB and other industry partners.

 The increase in the number of people in need of care is increasingly drawing attention to the home and, in particular, the bathroom and its transformation into a modern workplace for care professionals.
-With this in mind, we would like to invite you to ISH 2025 in Frankfurt am Main, where we will be presenting bathroom concepts that make care in the home easier at our stand ‘Care-friendly bathroom design’ in Hall 3.0, Stand C 51.
-You will also have the opportunity to try on an age suit to experience physical limitations.
+With this in mind, bathroom concepts that make care in the home easier were presented at the stand ‘Care-friendly bathroom design’

 The exhibitors of the Special Area Public, Care Sector Bathrooms & Clean Water